liquity/bold/README.md

 - Charge no redemption fee
 - Pay a slight collateral bonus of 2% to the redeemer.
 That is, in exchange for every 1 BOLD redeemed, the redeemer receives $1.02 worth of the LST collateral.
 - Do not redeem Troves in order of interest rate.
 Instead, the redeemer passes a list of Troves to redeem from.
-- Do not create unredeemable Troves, even if the Trove is left with tiny or zero debt - since, due to the preceding point there is no risk of clogging up future urgent redemptions with tiny Troves.
+- Do not create Zombie Troves, even if the Trove is left with tiny or zero debt - since, due to the preceding point there is no risk of clogging up future urgent redemptions with tiny Troves.

 ## Collateral choices in Liquity v2